-If your Yorkie is young and you keep finding poop all over the house – don’t worry, it won’t always be like that.
-Adult pups are more likely to poop in the morning on your morning walk, possibly once midday and once at night.
+If your Yorkie is young and you keep finding poop all over the house – don’t worry; it won’t always be like that.
+Adult pups are more likely to poop in the morning on their morning walk, possibly once midday and once at night.
 Some may poop a few times extra, but nothing quite compares to a Yorkshire Terrier puppy’s ability to marathon poop.

 The other thing is how active your little fur friend is!
 A Yorkie that sleeps most of the day, such as a senior dog, may not need to go as often as a young and active dog.

 This is because most dogs tend to poop when they are out on walks or when they are active, and they may not realize they need to go as long as they are lying down or sleeping.

 As a result, the owner of an active Yorkie is likely to find their dog needing to go number two more often than the owner of a lazy or inactive Yorkshire Terrier.

 This doesn’t mean that the dog benefits from being less active, as having regular bowel movements are important for dogs, and a Yorkie should preferably be taken out a few times during the day to poop.

 An easy way to notice this is if you pay attention to a rainy day.
 Many Yorkshire Terriers strongly dislike rain and will do almost anything to get to stay inside.

 Keep an eye on how many times your Yorkie poops when it rains and how many times the dog poops on a nice and sunny day, and chances are you will notice a clear difference.